2026-02-22

 Announcing Auths

-Today we're releasing Auths — a decentralized cryptographic identity and signing protocol for software supply chains.
+Today we're releasing Auths — a cryptographic identity and signing protocol for software supply chains.
+Your identity lives in your own repository and travels with you.

 Why We Built This